 import webapp2 from google.appengine.ext import db class MainPage(webapp2.RequestHandler): def get(self): self.response.out.write('<html><body>') greetings = db.GqlQuery("SELECT * " "FROM Greeting " "ORDER BY date DESC LIMIT 10")

-However, because we are using a non-ancestor query, the replica used to perform the query in this scheme may not have seen the new greeting by the time the query is executed.
+However, because you are using a non-ancestor query, the replica used to perform the query in this scheme might not have seen the new greeting by the time the query is executed.
 Nonetheless, nearly all writes will be available for non-ancestor queries within a few seconds of commit.
 For many applications, a solution that provides the results of a non-ancestor query in the context of the current user's own changes will usually be sufficient to make such replication latencies completely acceptable.

 If strong consistency is important to your application, an alternate approach is to write entities with an ancestor path that identifies the same root entity across all entities that must be read in a single, strongly-consistent ancestor query: